-With the B5 diesel front driven model most V90 buyers will choose, the official figures suggest up to 49.5mpg on the WLTP combined cycle and up to 149g/km of CO2.
-Inevitably, these readings take a tumble in the more powerful B5 petrol variant; there, you're looking at up to 40.4mpg and up to 159g/km.
-If you want to do significantly better in a petrol V90, you'll need to look at the top T6 Twin Engine petrol plug-in hybrid model, which delivers up to 47g/km of CO2, up to 134.5mpg on the combined cycle, up to 21g/km of CO2 and up to 35.4 miles of pure electric driving range.
+With the B4 diesel front driven model many V90 buyers will choose, the official figures suggest up to 49.5mpg on the WLTP combined cycle and up to 148g/km of CO2.
+Inevitably, these readings take a tumble in the petrol variants; there, for a petrol B4 or B5 derivative, you're looking at up to 40.3mpg and up to 159g/km.
+If you want to do significantly better in a petrol V90, you'll need to look at the top T6 Twin Engine petrol plug-in hybrid model, which delivers up to 47g/km of CO2, up to 313.4mpg on the combined cycle, up to 21g/km of CO2 and up to 35.4 miles of pure electric driving range.
 What else?
 Residual values?
 They're key in this segment of course and you'd expect those of a big, relatively expensive Volvo luxury large estate to lag severely behind the kind of figures you could realise in a rival BMW or Mercedes.
 You'd be wrong though.
 The V90 has turned around Volvo's performance in the Executive sector when it comes to depreciation.
 To the point where independent experts reckon that after owning a typical B4 model for the usual three year/60,000 mile ownership period, you'd get between 39 and 41% of your original purchase price back, depending in the trim level chosen.
 That's pretty close to the kind of return you'd get from a rival Mercedes E-Class Estate.